Table of Contents Show

 Step 2: Apply Turpentine

-If there is any remaining resin after applying rubbing alcohol, you can quickly have it bloated out using turpentine.
-Dip a sponge into turpentine and, soak the affected area with the solution, blot the area out with a dry cloth.
+If any resin remains after applying rubbing alcohol, you can quickly have it bloated out using turpentine.
+Dip a sponge into turpentine, soak the affected area with the solution, and blot the area out with a dry cloth.

 Step 3: Dishwasher Liquid